Bethlehemite Brothers: Foundation

-Helpers soon joined Pedro and at length formed a congregation of brothers generally known as Bethlehemites and so called on account of their house.
-But the care of the sick did not totally absorb their attention; they likewise lent their assistance in the two other hospitals of the city and Pedro continued to befriend poor children.
+Betancur converted his home into a hospital for the sick poor.
+He was supported in this work by the bishop and governor, as well as by donations from private individuals.
+These donations enabled the purchase of the surrounding houses, so that a larger hospital could be built, Betancur himself working with the masons.
+The institution was placed under the patronage of Our Lady of Bethlehem, and as a congregation of helpers began to assemble, they were accordingly called Bethlehemites.
+The Bethlehemites also worked at two other hospitals in the city.
+Betancur, who had become a member of the Third Order of St. Francis, continued to wear its religious habit.

+In addition to his work with the sick, Betancur continued to befriend poor children.
 The prisoners also excited his compassion.
 Every Thursday he begged for them through the city and visited them in their cells.

-The neglected souls in purgatory were also the objects of his solicitude and at the principal gates of the city he founded two hermitages, or chapels, wherein religious of his community begged, so that masses might be celebrated for the souls of the deceased.
-He himself would travel the streets at night ringing a bell and recommending these souls to be prayed for.
+The poor souls in purgatory were also the objects of his solicitude and at the principal gates of the city he founded two hermitages, or chapels, wherein religious of his community begged, so that masses might be celebrated for the souls of the deceased.
+Betancur himself would travel the streets at night ringing a bell and recommending these souls to be prayed for.

-Peter's devotion to the Blessed Virgin was inspiring and during a novena of preparation for the Feast of the Purification his religious, with arms extended in the form of a cross, recited the rosary in their chapel at midnight in the midst of a great throng.
-In 1654 he made a vow to defend the Immaculate Conception even at the peril of his life.
-He died, exhausted by labour and penance, 25 April 1667, at the age of forty-eight.
+Betancur inspired a devotion to the Virgin Mary in his followers.
+During a novena of preparation for the Feast of the Purification, the Bethlehemites, with arms extended in the form of a cross, recited the rosary in their chapel at midnight in the midst of a great throng.
+In 1654, Betancur made a vow to defend the Immaculate Conception even at the peril of his life.

+Betancur sent Brother Anthony of the Cross to Spain to solicit the king's approbation of the work.
+The favour was granted, but before the news could reach Betancur, he died at the age of forty-eight on 25 April 1667.
 His funeral was impressive and at the request of the Capuchin Friars he was buried in their church where, for a long time, his remains were held in veneration.

-Before establishing his Guatemala hospital, Peter had become a member of the Third Order of St. Francis, adopting its religious habit, which he still retained after founding his congregation.
-He personally trained his first disciples and had no wish to organize a community, but simply to establish his hospital.
-He sent Brother Anthony of the Cross to Spain to solicit the king's approbation of the work.
-The favour was granted, but Peter died before the messenger's return.